MMosley502/LEGUP/Light-Up-Rules.md

 [![bkczHg.th.jpg](https://iili.io/bkczHg.th.jpg)](https://freeimage.host/i/bkczHg)

 This rule is a derivation of Rules #1 and #3.
-Use this rule to place "empty" tiles on the corner of numbered black squares if placing a light there would make fulfilling Rule #3 impossible for that black tile.
+The diagonal corners of a numbered square are empty (Rule #3 forces those corners to be empty in each possible case)

 ### Finish with Bulbs